willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 spoiler: 'A primer on point-free syntax in JavaScript'
 ---

-New blogs are intimidating, so I figured I'd start with a relatively straightforward post explaining in my own words what [point-free style](https://en.wikipedia.org/wiki/Tacit_programming) (AKA _tacit programming_) is and how it works.
-I figured this was worth blogging about because I've tried to show point-free syntax to coworkers a few times and always found myself surprised at how difficult it is to articulate.
+I've tried to show [point-free style](https://en.wikipedia.org/wiki/Tacit_programming) (AKA _tacit programming_) to coworkers a few times and have always found myself surprised at how difficult it is to articulate.

-A generic definition of point-free is that it's when a function is defined without mentioning its arguments (_or_ 'points').
-On its own, that's probably not very helpful, but hopefully by the end of this post it will start making sense.
+A generic definition of point-free is that it's when a function is defined without mentioning its arguments _(or 'points')_.
+On its own, that definition's probably not very helpful, but hopefully by the end of this post things will start making sense.

 Let's look at a simple function that accepts an array of numbers, maps over the array and increments each element by one.